Enjoy a Cozy Winter by Exploring Georgia's Top Activities

 Shakespeare Tavern, Atlanta, GA

 Doth thou enjoy good company, fine acting, warm food, and libations?
-If the answer is yes, the Shakespeare Tavern in Atlanta, Georgia is must-see.
+If the answer is yes, the Shakespeare Tavern in Atlanta is a must-see.
 This unique theatre features a Globe-inspired balcony and Globe-inspired outdoor facade, so the exterior alone is worth the trip.
 If you’ve never seen Shakespeare performed live (or even if you have), the Shakespeare Tavern does it right.
 Other playwrights’ works are performed here as well, and each of them is performed by what the Tavern calls its “Original Practice,” which basically means that each show will be performed the way the playwright intended, alive and in a voice that every audience member can understand and enjoy.
 The Tavern offers before-the-show dinner and drinks at the bar.
 Check out the menu, which features an assortment of delicacies like The King’s Supper Sandwich, Shepherd’s Pie, and a Cornish pastry.